 Week 2: Hitches

 There is an intimate relationship between technique and creativity.
-If a single column tie and frictions are enough to create an infinite number of tie variations, it is great to have a few more knots in your toolbox to express yourself.
-Hitches are especially handy; they are a family of knots used to bind a rope to an object, including another rope.
+Even if single column ties and frictions are enough to create an infinite amount of tie variations, it is great to have a few more knots in your toolbox.
+Hitches are a family of knots used to bind a rope to an object, including another rope and are quite handy to design new ties.

 The goal of this week is to get a deeper understanding of a few hitches, and to use them to explore your own creativity.
 We will look into even more hitches in Week 31.